icy/btsync/README.md

   `key` will take precedence.
 * `key/onetime/get`: return a on-time key for a shared folder.
 Arguments:
   As in `folder/host/get`.
 * `folder/setting/update`: update settings for a shared folder.
-Parameters:
+Arguments:
   * `relay`: use relay or not.
 Default: 0
   * `tracker`: user tracker or not.
 Default: 0
   * `lan`: search in local net or not.
 Default: 1